streckgumman/DAT257group10/README.md

 **Link to drive**
 https://drive.google.com/open?id=1Anqb0hKxk4iKKPQ-nFicwSI5b1sDw4eg
-Here you can find the social contract, team reflections, customer-value and scope, design decisions & product structure, meetingnotes etc.
+Here you can find the social contract, team reflections, customer-value and scope, design decisions & product structure, meetingnotes, discussion about the testing of our program/code...

 **Where to find individual reflections:**
 There is a separate folder for every member of the group.
 The individual reflections can be found in respective folder in the git repository.